-Peter de Savary’s Eastbury Hotel completes upgrade and announces plans for UK’s first Hobbit House Spa and five new Potting Shed Garden Suites
+Peter de Savary’s Eastbury Hotel completes upgrade and announces plans for a new luxury Woodland spa and five new Potting Shed Garden Suites

 he Eastbury Hotel and Seasons Restaurant is the latest acquisition by legendary hoteliers, Peter and Lana de Savary, and has recently been subject to a significant upgrade in terms of design, offering, and service standards.
 The refurbishment of the Grade II listed building, under the direction of the owners and their Interior Designer, Kathleen Fraser, has included a full refresh of guest rooms and Residents’ areas: the elegant and bright Drawing Room; chic Morning Room; the addition of a smart Snooker Room cum Meeting Room; and the conversion of three new luxury bedrooms, which can be booked individually or together as a family suite, bringing the total number of guest rooms to 22.